Gourav-Rohilla/Pizza--Sales-Analysis-Project-POWER-BI/README.md

 # Pizza-s-Sales-Analysis-Project-POWER-BI
  A Pizza Sales Analysis Dashboard that visualizes key metrics like sales trends, customer demographics, and product performance to optimize business decisions.

+The Pizza Sales Analysis Dashboard is an interactive data visualization tool designed to provide insights into pizza sales performance.
+It aggregates and analyzes key metrics such as total sales, order frequency, customer demographics, regional trends, and the popularity of different pizza types.
+By presenting these insights in an easy-to-understand format, the dashboard helps pizza businesses optimize inventory management, marketing strategies, and customer engagement efforts, ultimately driving better business decisions and increasing profitability.
+Key features include trend analysis, geographical breakdowns, and detailed reports on product performance.